-The Marketing and Communications department provides general direction and guidance for the University’s overarching marketing goals, specifically as they relate to establishing a cohesive and unique brand identity.
+The Office of Marketing and Communications provides general direction and guidance for the University's overarching marketing goals, specifically as they relate to establishing a cohesive and unique brand identity.
 Regardless of format, all messages and visuals must:

 - Be accurate, timely, complete and consistent with one another

 - Be of professional quality with regards to messaging, aesthetics, composition and presentation

 - Align with the Mission and Vision of the institution as well as the goals and priorities outlined in the University's Strategic Plan

 - Adhere to the University's Graphic Standards, Editorial Guidelines and/or Social Media Guidelines & Policy